luerhard/foto-sort/README.md

 # foto-sort

-Sort fotos by date and location of file metadata
+Sort fotos by date and location of file metadata.

+This package uses exif metadata and a reverse-geocoding to automatically sort your fotos into folders, separated by year and location.
+It additionally does deduplication of identical fotos using hashsums.

+That way you can:
+- run this tool any number of times with duplicating the fotos in your target folder.
+- you can rearrange the fotos in your target folder and still do not end up with duplications

+This tool creates a hidden file called .hashtable.sqlite in the root of your target folder.

 # Installation